rand3289/OutNet/readme.md

     + signature (sign the whole message) (SIGN)

-* Returned records are limited by a parameter called FILTER:
+* Returned records are limited by a parameter string called FILTER:
     + range of HostInfo records ex: [0-500] to be able to retrieve n records at a time (RANGE)
     + age range of HostInfo records
     + remote public key NOT empty (use RKEYC - Remote Key Count.
 Can there be multiple keys?)